-Nathan Thompson is a first semester grad Student at Texas State.
+Nathan Thompson is a second semester grad Student at Texas State.
 Hailing from Austin, Texas, Thompson’s passion for choral music led him to Texas State where he earned a Bachelors of Music in Music Studies.
 During his undergraduate college career, Thompson performed with the Texas State University Singers and Texas State Chorale.
 In the Spring of 2018, Thompson performed with Texas State Chorale at both the Texas Music Educators Association and the Southwest American Choral Directors Association conventions under the direction of Dr. Joey Martin and Dr. Craig Hella Johnson.
 Thompson also performed Brahms’ Ein Deutches Requiem with the Conspirare Symphonic Choir and the Austin Symphony in the Spring of 2019.

 In addition to his performing experience, Thompson was the production and operations assistant for Conspirare in the Spring of 2019.
 In the Spring of 2018 Thompson founded Vocem Cordis, a contemporary choir based in San Marcos.
 He has been a staunch advocate for the commissioning, performance, and recording of new choral music from composers outside of the popular pantheon and has had the pleasure of working with local composers such as Evan Blaché, Sean Eure, Joshua Ryan, and Amy Gravell.

 Thompson is very excited for the opportunity to further his education and continue to work with the wonderful faculty and students at Texas State.